eseidel/space_traders/README.md

   how repeated sells might deflate prices at sell point.
 * Teach miners how to coordinate with haulers to sell their goods further away.
-* It's not clear if contract trading is working, should write a tool to list nearby deals and highligh where the contract deal sits in that list.
+* It's not clear if contract trading is working, should write a tool to list nearby deals and highlight where the contract deal sits in that list.
+* Add refining
+* Add gas siphoning

 Exploring:
 * Explorers should explore an entire system and then go to the jump gate